-- .select the recipients of options from among those eligible, - .establish the number of shares that may be issued under each option and - take any actions specifically contemplated or necessary or advisable for the administration of the 1995 stock option plan.
+. take any actions specifically contemplated or necessary or advisable for the administration of the 1995 stock option plan.

 No options may be granted under the 1995 stock option plan after July 31, 2005, which is ten years from the date the 1995 stock option plan was originally adopted and approved by our board and stockholders.
-The 1995 stock option plan will remain in effect until all options granted under it have been exercised or expired.
-The board, in its discretion, may terminate the 1995 stock option plan at any time relating to any shares of common stock for which options have not been granted.
-The 1995 stock option plan may be amended by the board without the consent of our stockholders, except as to:
+The 1995 stock option plan will remain in effect until all options granted under it

-- .a material increase in benefits, - . an increase in the number of shares that may be subject to options under the 1995 stock option plan or $\,$ - . a change in the class of individuals eligible to receive options under the 1995 stock option plan.
+- .a material increase in benefits: - . an increase in the number of shares that may be subject to options under the 1995 stock option plan; or - . a change in the class of individuals eligible to receive options under the 1995 stock option plan.

 However, no change in any option previously granted under the 1995 stock option plan may be made which would impair the rights of the option holder without the approval of the holder.